Ernst Marcus (philosopher)

 Ernst was the son of Robert Ruben Marcus and Berta Marcus.

-Marcus studied law in Bonn and Berlin.
+He studied law in Bonn and Berlin.
 Whilst working as an Assessor in 1889 he developed an interest in philosophy.
 In 1890 he was appointed as a judge in Essen.
-In 1893 he married Berta Auerbach with whom he had three children.
+In 1893 he married Berta Auerbach, with whom he had three children.

-In 1899 he started regular meetings with Salomo Friedlaender who admired his theses and became a firm supporter of him.
-Friedlaender referred to him by epithet the "Krupp of logic".
+In 1899 he started regular meetings with Salomo Friedlaender, who admired his theses and became a firm supporter of him.
+Friedlaender referred to him by the epithet "the Krupp of logic".